 In many countries, an increasing number of calls are unwanted [RFC5039]: they might be fraudulent, illegal telemarketing or the receiving party does not want to be disturbed by, say, surveys or solicitation by charities.
 Carriers and other service providers may want to help their subscribers avoid receiving such calls, using a variety of global or user-specific filtering algorithms.
 One input into such algorithms is user feedback.
 User feedback may be offered through smartphone apps, APIs or within the context of a SIPinitiated call.
-This document addresses only the last mode, where the called party either rejects the SIP [RFC3261] request, typically requests using the INVITE or MESSAGE methods, as unwanted or terminates the call with a BYE request after answering the call.
+This document addresses only the last mode, where the called party either rejects the SIP [RFC3261] request, typically requests using the INVITE or MESSAGE methods, as unwanted or terminates the session with a BYE request after answering the call.
 To allow the called party to express that the call was unwanted, this document defines the 666 (Unwanted) response code.
-The called user agent (UAS), based on input from the called party or some UA-internal logic, uses this to indicate that future calls from the same caller are also unwanted.
+The called user agent (UAS), based on input from the called party or some UA-internal logic, uses this to indicate that this call is unwanted and that future attempts are likely to be similarly rejected.
+While factors such as identity spoofing and call forwarding may make authoritative identification of the calling party difficult or impossible, the network can use such a rejection -- possibly combined with a pattern of rejections by other callees and/or other information -- as input to a heuristic algorithm for determining future call treatment.
+The heuristic processing and possible treatment of persistently unwanted calls are outside the scope of this document.